georgelza/financial_txn_flow_using_graphDB/README.md

   - Corporate ->      Landline Numbers
   - Address ->        Person
   - Address ->        Corporate

-  - Country ->        Continent
+  - Country ->        Continent         -> Added files, have not coded import or edges
-  - Country ->        Classification's
+  - Country ->        Classification's  -> Added files, have not coded import or edges
-  - Address ->        Country
+  - Address ->        Country           -> Added files, have not coded import or edges

-  Account Events -> NOT IMPLIMENTED AT THE MOMENT.
+accountEvents -> IN PROGRESS !!!!!

   - outbound
     - (ob Account) -> [Paid_Funds_To] -> (ob AccountEvents) ob Txn represented as a node